sisoe24/Python-Easy-Print/README.md

 ### NOTE

 Default key bindings will be removed in the future version.
-This is to let the user decide which and what shortcut needs more as with the new logging commands there are too many shortcuts.
+This is avoid shortcuts conflicts and let the user decide which and what shortcut needs more.

 ---